 Belle Isle Historical Park

 When planning a trip to Richmond, VA, you might not expect to find an island atmosphere.
 But if you cross the suspension bridge over the James River from Tredegar Street, that’s exactly what you’ll find at Belle Isle Historical Park.
-Enjoy both adventure and relaxation upon this unexpected island gem.
+Enjoy both adventure and relaxation in this unexpected island gem.

 Belle Isle sits in the middle of the James River and is ideal for all types of outdoor activities.
 Find a spot on the flat rocks along the shore and sunbathe for a while.
 If adventure is more your thing, go rock climbing on the granite wall.
 If you’re eager to take a walk around the island, try out the wooded trails on foot or by bike.